 - 1. The cover sheet should include the proposal title, all critical contact information, and a signature from the principal investigator's financial authority (showing the commitment to matching funds) - 2.
-A six (6) page length limit (excluding cover sheet, budget, and related institutional pages) - 3.
-Utilize one-inch margins and a 12-point Times New Roman font - 4.
-Student participants receiving direct support must be U.S. citizens
+The proposal has a six (6) page length limit.
+The page limit excludes the cover sheet, budget, and related institutional pages.
+Also excluded from the page limit, the lead investigator should include a biographical sketch and current & pending support document formatted according to NASA guidelines. - 3.
+Please utilize one-inch margins and a 12-point Times New Roman font. - 4.
+Student participants receiving direct support must be U.S. citizens.